kanopi/drupal-starter/README.md

 * Enable "Only build pull request" and "Auto Cancel Builds" options. ![Update circleci settings](https://user-images.githubusercontent.com/1062456/130299362-9c04c3e2-e59a-4e73-8dfa-816d8d5316f4.png)

-#### Validation
+#### Redis setup

+* Enable the redis module in your local site.

+* Export config.

+* On a development branch, git add, commit and push all local changes.

+* Submit a PR on github.

+* Validate circleci job and multidev.

+* Merge PR.

+* Validate circleci job and Dev site.

+* In your local, checkout and pull main branch.

-* Create development branch off of main
+* Creat new development branch.

-* Make a local change (e.g, enable the admin toolbar module and export config)
+* Uncomment the redis config in `web/sites/default/settings.php`.

-* Git add, commit and push the change
+* Git add, commit and push the change.

-* Submit a PR in the github repo requesting merge to main branch.
+* Submit a PR in the github repo.

-* Validate circleci job and deployment to Pantheon multidev.
+* Validate circleci job and deployment to multidev.

-* Validate that config change is imported as expected.

 * Merge the PR.